infernoarchon/RPS-Multiplayer/README.md

 This is a multiplayer rock paper scissors game, where two players can enter a room and play.

 Note: If room is full refresh the page until there are no players in the room

+## Assets Used
+- Rock, Paper, and Scissors Icons by BomSymbols via Noun Project